FuzzyGamesOn/Pokemon-TCG-Ages-Manual/README.md

-# Pokemon TCG Ages (Manual)
+# Pokemon TCG: Ages (Manual)
+**Legal bit:** Pokemon TCG: Ages is the name of a randomizer that uses a subset of Pokemon cards as a custom format to play the Pokemon TCG with.
+It is not a game, and is not endorsed by or affiliated with the Pokemon Company and related copyright holders.

-Pokemon TCG: Ages is a custom game that stemmed from a desire to experience card interactions and deckbuilding across different eras of the Pokemon Trading Card Game that hadn't been played or existed together.
+Pokemon TCG: Ages is a randomizer that stemmed from a desire to experience card interactions and deckbuilding across different eras of the Pokemon Trading Card Game that hadn't been played or existed together.
 There are custom formats that allow deckbuilding across all eras, but they frequently focus on the most overpowered cards from each era.
-Instead, I wanted this custom game to encourage interactions between game mechanics and evolution lines/powers that would lead to some creative deckbuilding.
+Instead, I wanted this more balanced (and randomized) format to encourage interactions between game mechanics and evolution lines/powers that would lead to some creative deckbuilding.

-The custom game centers around solitaire-style deck simulation, in that you'll build decks from the cards you've unlocked and your opponents will be static enemies for each "level".
+Playing the randomizer requires solitaire-style deck simulation, in that you'll build decks from the cards you've unlocked and your opponents will be static enemies for each "level".

-The game itself is built using an Archipelago apworld that was created with Manual for Archipelago, and operates as a randomized playthrough.
+The randomizer itself is built using an Archipelago apworld that was created with Manual for Archipelago, and operates much like the randomized playthrough of any game.
 For more information on Archipelago, go to [archipelago.gg](https://archipelago.gg/) or [join their Discord](https://discord.gg/archipelago).
 For more information on Manual for Archipelago, [join our Discord](https://discord.gg/T5bcsVHByx).

-This game's apworld also demonstrates how you might want to use hooks in Manual.
+This randomizer's apworld also demonstrates how you might want to use hooks in Manual.
 For more on that, see the heading below about hooks in Manual.

 ## Rules
 - First turn rules follow Black and White era rules (no restrictions).
 Specifically: